nemesyslab/rev_d_shim_HFU/README.md

 ```
 This means that the default shell is currently Dash.

-To change it to Bash, you can run:
+To change it to bash, you can run:
 ```shell
 sudo ln -sf /bin/bash /bin/sh
 ```
-which overrides the symlink to point to Bash instead of Dash.
+which overrides the symlink to point to bash instead of Dash.

 Checking again with `ls -l /bin/sh` should now output:
 ```
 lrwxrwxrwx 1 root root 9 Apr 29 01:13 /bin/sh -> /bin/bash
 ```

-## Profile Setup
+## Profile setup

 With this repository cloned into your VM (e.g. `/home/username/rev_d_shim` or something similar), you will need to set up some environment variables and modify the Vivado init script to use this repo's scripts.
 At the top level of this repository, you will find a file named `environment.sh.example`.
 This is a template file for the environment variables that you need to set up.
 Copy this file and name the copy `environment.sh`.
 You will need to edit the following variables in this file to match your setup:
 - `REV_D_DIR`: The path to the repository root directory (e.g. `/home/username/rev_d_shim`, as above)